capopaul/Jack-Bluetooth-Converter/README.md

 - The screen and buttons enable Bluetooth peripheral selection when the device functions as a Bluetooth central.
 - The screen turns off after 1 minute of inactivity to save power.

-## 2. Design Specification
+## 2. Design specification and documentation

-The purpose of the [Jack <> Bluetooth Design Specification](doc/Jack2Bluetooth-Design-Specification.md) is to document the design choices and provide details on this project.
+Please go to [Jack <> Bluetooth Design Specification](doc/Jack<>Bluetooth-Design-Specification.md) which documents the design choices and provide details on the project.

 ## 3. Repo organization